-- A. Appointing authorities are encouraged to adopt internal operating and personnel procedures, not inconsistent with the provisions of these personnel rules nor with the appropriate bargaining unit agreement or applicable laws, to govern the day-to-day activities and administrative procedures of their departments. - B. Appointing authorities have the responsibility to make these rules and procedures known to all employees within their department.
+- A. Appointing Authorities are encouraged to adopt internal operating and personnel procedures, not inconsistent with the provisions of these personnel rules nor with the appropriate bargaining unit agreement or applicable laws, to govern the day-to-day activities and administrative procedures of their departments. - B. Appointing Authorities have the responsibility to make these rules and procedures known to all employees within their department. - C. Prior to adopting any departmental operating or personnel procedures the Appointing Authority shall have review and approval by County Legal Counsel and the Personnel Officer.